vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/login.md

 permalink: /tag-mobile-sdks/ios/login/
 ---

-PowaTag Login is a secure and easy way for people to log in to your app and manage their PowaTag Profile.
+To facilitate seamless engagement, you can create an temporary user profile for users that do not have an existing PowaTag profile.
+This temporary profile requires no personal user information upfront because the profile is tied to the device.

-To facilitate seamless engangement, you can create a temporary user profile for which no personably identifiable user information is required up-front using the `PTKLoginManager guestLoginWithCompletion` method.
-The profile is tied to the device and if the application is deleted or the data is cleared before the profile is saved the account will be irrevocably lost.
+The temporary profile can later be saved allowing the user to use their newly created PowaTag account across multiple devices.
+However, if the application is deleted or the data is cleared before the profile is saved the account will be irrevocably lost.

-A temporary profile can later be saved allowing the user to use their PowaTag account across multiple devices.
+Use the <code>LoginManager</code> class to do the following:

 <br />